parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 > how much does **a** resemble **A**?

-If *a* is highly **representative** of *A*, it is assumed that *a* is highly **likely** to be an instance of *A*.
+If *a* is highly *representative* of *A*, the heuristic assumes that *a* is highly *likely* to be an instance of *A*.
 Sounds logical?
-The probability that *a* belongs to *A* depends on two factors:
+Not so, mathematically.
+The probability that *a* belongs to *A* depends on two independent variables:

-1. How probable are the classes *A* and *not A*, in the first place?
-This is called *prior probability*.
-If we knew nothing about *a*, its probability of *belonging to A* is simply the *prior probability of A*.
+1. How probable are the classes *A* and *not A*, in the first place, independent of any *a*?
-2. Now, given information about *a*, how much does it change the prior probability?
+2. Given the information about *a* how likely is it an instance of *A*, independent of the probability of *A* having occured.

-This is a fundamental concept in probability theory called conditional probability, where prior probability is an essential component of the final probability.
-However, the heuristic of representativeness ignores prior priobabilities.
+These variables are then combined to give a final probability that *a* belongs to *A*.
+This is a fundamental concept in probability theory called conditional probability.
+However, the heuristic of representativeness ignores probability (1) and gives too much importance to probability (2).
+This leads to bad estimates.

 ### Experimental Evidence